15 Respiratory Diseases

 Respiratory or lung diseases are pathological conditions affecting the organs and tissues that make gas exchange difficult in air-breathing animals.
 Respiratory diseases range from mild and self-limiting, such as the common cold, influenza, and pharyngitis, to life-threatening diseases, such as bacterial pneumonia, pulmonary embolism, tuberculosis, acute asthma, lung cancer, and severe acute respiratory syndromes, such as COVID-19.
 Respiratory diseases can be classified in many ways, including by the organ or tissue involved, the type and pattern of associated signs and symptoms, or the cause of the disease.

-When you have found your disease or condition, you look for the treatment color.
+Scroll down the site to find your disease or condition.
+Then, you look for the treatment color.
 The treatment colors are magenta (red-blue), blue, cyan (blue-green), green, yellow (red-green), and red.
 I give the treatment colors a number.
 Magenta = 0, blue = 1, cyan = 2, green = 3, yellow = 4, and red = 5.
-Asthma would then be categorized as 15-00-2.
+For instance, Asthma would then be categorized as 15-00-2.
 Here, the last digit, the treatment color, is cyan.
 The first two digits are the disease/condition group (Respiratory Diseases are 15).
 The next two digits (Asthma is 00) are the illness within the group, and the last digit (cyan is 2) is the treatment color.
+This system can help you quickly identify the treatment options for your specific condition.

 When you use the projector, click on your treatment color, and a large image of it will appear.
 Make the color cover the whole page and project it onto yourself.
 When you use the LED light bulb, you choose your color manually.

-Asthma is a disease that affects the lungs.
+Asthma, a disease that affects the lungs, is more common than you might think.
 It is one of the most common long-term diseases in children, but adults can also have asthma.
 Asthma causes wheezing, breathlessness, chest tightness, and coughing at night or early morning.
 If you have asthma, you have it all the time, but you will have asthma attacks only when something bothers your lungs.

 We don’t know all the things that can cause asthma, but we know that genetic, environmental, and occupational factors have been linked to developing asthma.